 - Under Weaknesses, outline features that put you in a weaker position compared to your competitors.

-- The Opportunities box should be filled with data-driven insights that your business can embrace to increase sales, boost profitability, and expand market share.
+- Fill the Opportunities box with data-driven insights that your business can embrace to increase sales, boost profitability, and expand market share.

-- Threats imply both internal and external elements that can potentially negatively affect your business — from the arrival of industry game-changers to changing Government regulations.
+- Add Threats, including both internal and external elements that can potentially negatively affect your business—from the arrival of industry game-changers to changing Government regulations.

 While SWOT analysis is fairly straightforward, tools like Miro allow you to create a comprehensive illustration of your insights that you can share with the entire staff and edit with the key stakeholders.